-$$A_i^s = F_i^s (W_i^s)^{\alpha_s}.$$ (5)
+$$A_i^s = F_i^s \left(W_i^s \right)^{\alpha_s}. \tag{5}$$

-This structural decomposition is important, as a large body of work on endogenous trade policy considers the fundamentals behind the (optimal) choice of trade-policy parameters to be the same as the ones behind the endogenous factor and output prices which codetermine supply and demand, and, hence, trade flows (see Bond and Syropoulos, 1996; Baier and Bergstrand, 2004; Bond et al., 2004; Ossa, 2011, 2014; Felbermayr et al., 2013; Caliendo et al., 2015).
-According to this literature all that matters for the systematic determination of trade policy are the sector-country-pair natural trade costs, the sectorcountry fundamental drivers of supply potential, and the sector-level trade elasticities.
+This structural decomposition is important, as a large body of work on endogenous trade policy considers the fundamentals behind the (optimal) choice of trade-policy parameters to be the same as the ones behind the endogenous factor and output prices, which co-determine supply and demand, and hence, trade flows (see Bond and Syropoulos (1996), Baier and Bergstrand (2004), Bond, Riezman, and Syropoulos (2004), Ossa (2011, 2014), Felbermayr, Jung, and Larch (2013), Caliendo et al. (2015)).
+According to this literature, all that matters for the systematic determination of trade policy are the sector-country-pair natural trade costs, the sector-country fundamental drivers of supply potential, and the sector-level trade elasticities.
 Conditional on these factors, trade policy is stochastically independent of or random to trade flows.
-The reason is that, upon a complete decomposition of trade flows in a generic general-equilibrium setting as considered here, there are no other systematic determinants of these flows beyond the mentioned ones.
+The reason is that, upon a complete decomposition of trade flows in a generic general-equilibrium setting